Jeraldo0803/Jerald-Metacrafters_Smart_Contract_proj/README.md

 Make a new file and copy paste the content of the "MySmartContract.sol".

 Compile the code, on the left side of the screen, with the icon named `Solidity Compiler`.
 Compile and then run.
-After that, go to `Deploy & Run Transactions` tab and press `Deploy` on the Contract `MyToken` as named in the run file.
+After that, go to `Deploy & Run Transactions` tab and press `Deploy` on the Contract `DepositWithdrawContract` as named in the run file.
 From there, scroll down and go to `Deployed Contracts`, there should be a dropdown where you can deposit and withdraw values properly.

 ### The Code